Vassar-Robot-Competition-2018/teamC/notebook/week-6-and-spring-break.md

 With all of this said, the final print came out surprisingly well:

 ## Pictures of New Chassis
+(it reminds me of a tractor or some other kind of farm vehicle?)
 |![Front View](images/week-6/Front_View.JPG)
 |:--:|
 | **Front View** |